 If you’ve spent any time in the world of facilities management, asset management, or industrial operations, you know that maintenance professionals love their acronyms and abbreviations.
-But for newcomers—and even seasoned pros—keeping track of what all those letters stand for can be a challenge.
-This guide will help you navigate the essential maintenance abbreviations and acronyms, making your daily workflow smoother and your communication clearer.
+But with so many terms to keep track of, it can be a challenge to keep them all straight, whether you're a newcomer or seasoned pro.

 Why Maintenance Abbreviations Matter